Dylan Taylor (executive): Space investment and flight

 Taylor became interested in the space industry in 2007 when he met Eric Anderson, co-founder of Space Adventures and became an investor in Anderson's ventures.
 He was initially an angel investor and focused on the space industry.
 His investments included in World View Enterprises in Arizona which is developing high-altitude balloons and Golden Spike Company in Colorado which planned to offer private commercial space transportation to the Moon.
 Taylor, along with Mark Cuban, was an early investor in Relativity Space.

 In 2017, Taylor founded Space For Humanity, a nonprofit that plans to purchase seats on commercial spaceflight for people who typically would not have access.
 In February 2017, Taylor became the first private citizen to manufacture an item in space when a gravity meter he commissioned and co-designed was printed on the International Space Station.
 The item was subsequently donated to the Museum of Science and Industry in Chicago.

 In October 2019, Taylor founded Voyager Space Holdings, a holding company focused exclusively on the space industry.
 The firm has acquired several companies, including Altius Space Machines, X.O.
 Markets (parent company of Nanoracks), and The Launch Company.
 Taylor serves as the chairman and CEO of Voyager Space Holdings.

 He has been interviewed and quoted about the future of the Space-related economy and space investing.
 He has written articles for SpaceNews and other industry publications.
 Taylor is also co-founding patron of the Commercial Spaceflight Federation.
 In June 2020, Xplore announced that Taylor, on behalf of Space For Humanity, had reserved payload space on its first mission beyond Earth orbit.

+In February 2025, Voyager Space Holdings changed its name to Voyager Technologies Inc.

+In June 2026, it was announced that Voyager Technologies Inc was acquiring Astrobotic for ~$300 million.